Self-discipline is a crucial component of success. It’s the ability to control your thoughts, actions, and emotions to achieve goals.

 Essential Zen Habits: – Leo Babauta

-Essential Zen Habits help readers to change their habits when they want to change them and deal with life’s frustrations, resistance, and unhappiness.
+Essential Zen Habits help readers change their habits when they want to and deal with life’s frustrations, resistance, and unhappiness.
 It’s one of the most gentle guides to forming good habits.

 Leo Babauta suggests simple but powerful instructions without lengthy explanations or stories.